Land Records General Information

-All Documents presented for recordation at the Land Records department must be signed and original notarized documents.
-Forms for Certificates of Satisfaction, Certificates of Partial Satisfaction, Certificates of Transfer, Memoranda for Mechanic's Lien, Releases of Mechanics' Lien, Authorization for Partial or Full Release of Judgment Lien and Releases of Lis Pendens are available at the Land Records office and some may be downloaded from the link to the Virginia Judicial System Web site below.
+All documents presented for recordation must be the original, signed and notarized documents.
+Forms for Certificates of Satisfaction, Certificates of Partial Satisfaction, Certificates of Transfer, Authorizations for Partial or Full Releases of Judgment Liens and Releases of Lis Pendens are available in the Land Records Division and some are available in the Land Records Forms section below.

-Land records are public documents and individuals who need information must do their own research.
-Clerks are available to aid you with your research, but they cannot do it for you.
+Land records are public documents and individuals who need information must perform their own research.
+Clerks are available to assist you with your research, but they cannot perform it for you.
 For assistance with extensive land record's research, you should consider hiring a local title company or an attorney familiar with Land Records.

-The Land Records documents have all been converted from microfilm and books into digital images.
+All of the land records documents have been converted from microfilm and books into digital images.
 These images may be retrieved and researched at public computer terminals in the Research Room or via the web by subscription to the Court Public Access Network (CPAN - see below for subscription information).
 The Research Room is open to the public from 8:00 a.m. until 4:30 p.m., Monday through Friday.
 Documents from 1742 to the present are available for retrieval and deed books prior to 1945 are maintained in the Historic Records Center located at 4000 Chain Bridge Road, Suite 1600.

-The Land Records department of the Circuit Court does not record nor maintain information regarding the assessed value of real estate.
+The Land Records Division of the Circuit Court does not record nor maintain information regarding the assessed value of real estate.
 Real estate information is available via the Internet at iCare website or with a subscription to CPAN.
-Any questions regarding real property taxes, assessments, or property owner, should be directed to the Department of Tax Administration, Real Estate Division at 703-222-8234 or their website.
+Any questions regarding real property taxes, assessments, or property owners, should be directed to the Department of Tax Administration, Real Estate Division at 703-222-8234 or their website.

 You may download the forms below from the Virginia Judicial System Web site: